fuzhufozhu/ali_lot/intl.en-US/Pricing/Device access fees.md

 # Device access fees {#concept_msp_l2g_ffb .concept}

 The device access fee is calculated based on the duration that devices are connected to IoT Platform.
-These fees are not charged if a device is connected to IoT Platform over CoAP or HTTP.
+These fees are not charged if a device is connected to IoT Platform over CoAP or HTTP, or if the device is a sub-device within a topological relationship.
 The device access fee supports the Pay-As-You-Go billing method and has no minimum charge fee.

 ## Billing method {#section_bsh_jlh_ffb .section}